MadelynSwor/Data_Analysis_Portfolio/PokemonEDA/README.md

 Before we comb through the dataset there are a few things to consider.

 **1.)** We want types that have a higher resistance to the 12 gym leaders. <br>
 >> There are 12 total gym leaders that players need to beat in order to win the game.
 Each leader has a team of one type.
 For example, the bug gym leader will have a team of all bug type Pokémon.
-By choosing a team with higher resistance against the gym leaders, players will have the upper hand against gym leaders. <br>
+By choosing a team with higher resistance against the gym leaders, players will have the upper hand. <br>

 **2.)** For a balanced team, all Pokémon on the team will be different types.
 No overlapping.<br>
 >> A Pokémon team with diverse types is better prepared for facing all opponents.
 This ensures our team won’t be at a disadvantage.